mamokin/ordinalsbot-poc/README.md

 - app/ticker-info/[ticker]/TRIO

-  A dynamic route that takes a ticker as a param to load ticker information for the provided ticker all behind a suspense wrapper.
+  A dynamic route that takes a ticker as a param to load ticker information all behind a suspense wrapper.

+- app/order-status/[id]/some-order-id

+  A dynamic route that takes an order ID as a param to load order information all behind a suspense wrapper.

 - app/components/